subscript-publishing/subscript/README.md

 But this doesn't cover everything, especially on the LaTeX math/chem side.

-Likewise, be sure to check out the `./example-project` as well and it's sub-pages.
+Likewise, be sure to check out the `./example-project` [over here](https://github.com/subscript-publishing/subscript/tree/master/example-project) as well and it's sub-pages.

 ## Features